 Except as provided below, a team must compete in a regional, national, or other qualifying round before advancing to the International Finals.
-Regional or national rounds are expected to be hosted in person or online by universities in Africa, Brazil, Colombia, East Asia, Ireland, North America, South Asian Association for Regional Cooperation countries (Bangladesh and India), and Southeast Asia before the International Finals.
-Memorials submitted from regional or national rounds will be regraded for the International Finals.
+Regional or national rounds are expected to be hosted in person or online by universities in Bangladesh, Brazil, Colombia, East Asia, Ireland, Kenya, Nigeria, North America, Pakistan, South Asia, Southeast Asia, and Tanzania before the International Finals.
+Memorials submitted from regional or national rounds will be re-graded for the International Finals.
 Any disputes arising out of regional or national rounds will be resolved by the regional or national round coordinators.